srgokribb/Rifdock-Total-Setup/README.md

 #### Basic programming concepts
-- compile: Change a file written in an language to another language
+- compile: Change a file written in one language to another language
 - build: a compiled version of a program
-- bin: bin stands for binary file which is "non-text file".
-Binary file is compiled files which could be directly understood and used by computer.
+- bin: bin stands for the binary file which is a "non-text file".
+A Binary file is compiled file which could be directly understood and used by a computer.
 - cxx: C++\
 - gcc: GNU Compiler Collection includes front ends(like UI for C, C++, Objective-C, Fortran, Ada, Go, and D, as well as libraries for these languages (libstdc++,...).
-It is basic compiler of Unix and linux based system.
+It is the basic compiler of Unix and Linux-based systems.
-- front end: Front part of the system which is close to user.
-Starting point or input part of the system.
+- front end: Front part of the system which is close to the user.
+The starting point or input part of the system.
 GUI, FEP, etc.
-- back end: The part that support the system on the backside like database.
-Only accessible to programmer or administor.
+- back end: The part that supports the system on the backside like the database.
+Only accessible to programmers or administer.
-- MPI: Massage Passing Interface is a standardized and implantable message-passing standard which is designed to function of paralled computing architectures.
+- MPI: Massage Passing Interface is a standardized and implantable message-passing standard that is designed to function in paralleled computing architectures.
-- Bash: Bourne Again Shell(BASH) is the free-software that replace Bourne shell.
-BASH is the basic UNIX shell of GNU, linux, Mac OS X. Shell is the interface that used when execute the command and program.
-Shell connects the kernel and user, it receives the command from user and execute the program.
+- Bash: Bourne Again Shell(BASH) is the free software that replaces Bourne shell.
+BASH is the basic UNIX shell of GNU, Linux, Mac OS X. Shell is the interface that is used when executing the command and program.
+Shell connects the kernel and user, it receives the command from the user and executes the program.
 - UNIX: A multitasking, multiuser computer operating system(OS)
 - Kernel: The core program of OS.
-It manages Security, Resoruce, Memory, and Abstraction of complecated information.
+It manages Security, Resource, Memory, and Abstraction of complicated information.
-- CMAKE: The program which generates build files(such as Makefile) that build a specific project.
-It is not the build program itslef, but it is program to generate build files.
+- CMake: The program which generates build files(such as Makefile) that build a specific project.
+It is not the building program itself, but it is a program to generate build files.
 CMakeList.txt --(CMake)--> Makefile --(make)--> Excutalbles
-In CMakeList.txt, there are two kind of information.
-One is the minimum required version of cmake and another is the information of the project.
+In CMakeList.txt, there are two kinds of information.
+One is the minimum required version of CMake and another is the information about the project.
 For CMake has been changed from previous old ones(especially ver.
-2.x), you need to identify whether the cmake which is installed in your computer is compatible to do it's proper function.
+2.x), you need to identify whether the CMake which is installed in your computer is compatible to do its proper function.
 - make: File Maganement Utility which execute compile based on the dependencies described in "Makefile"
 - makefile: Setting file for "make" program, which could simplify the iterative compile process.
 It defines macro, targets, rules, commands, and dependancies to compile source files with make command.

 #### Basic concepts to install program in linux
 - / - root directory
 - ./ - current directory